 I bought this seat for three across in my third row.
 It’s not an easy fit with the flared sides of the Evenflo, but it’s working out.
 You can see it here with the Evenflo Sureride and a Cosco Pronto on each side.
 You can read more about my adventures in three across at Your Guide to Three Across.
 Like was mentioned in the three across article, this seat does have the same retraction issues that are common in my van with most boosters.
 This means if a child were to lean forward in their seat for some reason, the belt does not retract back fully through the belt guide.
 This leaves the shoulder belt very loose and unable to protect the child in a crash.
 The choices are different booster, different position, or to teach the child to reach back and thread the shoulder belt back into the retractor.

-This is Evan.
-He’s 10, 63 pounds, and 52 inchestall.
-Like Ilana, the fit is great, both with a back and without.
+This bug guy is 10, 63 pounds, and 52 inches tall.
+Like our second model, the fit is great, both with a back and without.
 This is his seat and he appreciated the more mature pattern in the darker colors that blended in with our gray upholstery, even though you can’t tell by his expression.
 We had to replace the seat after a crash and went with a Disney pattern.
 He was not as thrilled about it, but he’s a good sport and takes my whims in stride.

 The manual is stored underneath the seat.
 Under one corner is the expiration date.
 This seat hasa ten-year expiration.
 Since this seat was manufactured in 2014, the expiration states DO NOT USE AFTER 2024.
 The date of manufacture is very easily seen on a large sticker on the side of the armrest.